-International Postdocs arriving for the first time in the US should refer to the US Customs and Border Protection website, as well as their arrival video.
-The Office of International Services (OIS) has compiled a guide for visiting scholars, including airport arrival and hospitality.
+International Postdocs arriving for the first time in the US should refer to the US Customs and Border variety of forms and guides, including airport arrival and hospitality.
 Postdocs on J-1 visas must schedule a mandatory check-in appointment with OIS, along with their dependents (J-2s).
-Postdocs with H-1B visas will work with International Employment to discuss visa guidelines and guestions.
+Postdocs with H-1B visas will work with International Employment to discuss visa guidelines and questions.